 Charcoal is made from peat, coal, wood, coconut shell, or petroleum.
-“Activated charcoal” is similar to common charcoal, but is made especially for use as a medicine.
-To make activated charcoal, manufacturers heat common charcoal in the presence of a gas that causes the charcoal to develop lots of internal spaces or “pores.”
-These pores help activated charcoal “trap” chemicals.
+Activated charcoal is made by heating charcoal in the presence of a gas.
+This process causes the charcoal to develop lots of internal spaces or pores.
+These pores help activated charcoal trap chemicals.

 Uses & Effectiveness

-Likely Effective for
+Possibly Effective for

-Gastrointestinal (GI) blockage or slow movement of food through the intestine: Don't use activated charcoal if you have any kind of intestinal obstruction.
-Also, if you have a condition that slows the passage of food through your intestine (reduced peristalsis), don’t use activated charcoal, unless you are being monitored by your healthcare provider.
+Gastrointestinal (GI) blockage or slow movement of food through the intestine: Don't use activated charcoal if you have any kind of intestinal blockage.
+Also, if you have a condition that slows the passage of food through the intestine, speak with a healthcare professional before using activated charcoal.

 Syrup of ipecac interacts with ACTIVATED CHARCOAL

 Activated charcoal can bind syrup of ipecac in the stomach.
 This decreases the effects of syrup of ipecac.